Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 WaveDrom 24.01 initially addressed this issue by prefixing each brick element in the *defs* section and the utilized class names in the *style* section using a skin-based identifier.
-However, this doesn't address the markers or user-defined styles.
+However, this doesn\'t address the markers or user-defined styles.
 A [new configuration bit (*wrapSvgInImg*)](https://github.com/Ganesh-AT/wavedrom/compare/master...wavedrom-24.01#diff-5d9dd9d1500a808115d428b898d28cb38c6a5582a822ede99298dad4fd0b4bc4R55) is available in WaveDrom 24.01 to prevent leakage of such elements